Johannes Schmoelling: Loom

 After working with Jerome Froese on Froese's record "Far side of the face", Johannes Schmoelling joined him and Robert Waters for the Loom project.
 So far they have released three EPs, titled "100 001", "200 002", and "300 003", and three albums called "The Tree Hates the Forest", "Scored", and "Years in Music".

 Loom performed at E-Live in Oirschot, Netherlands on 15 October 2011 and two shows in Budapest in 2012.
 In 2014, Johannes Schmoelling and Robert Waters performed with Jerome Froese at the Electronic Cirkus Festival, (not as Loom) but supporting Jerome who was a headliner at that festival.
 Songs by Loom and Tangerine Dream were also played.
 In 2016, Loom played two more concerts.
 At Ufa Fabrik in Berlin (where the album Years in Music was recorded), and in October, they played once again at The E-Live Festival in Oirschot, near Eindhoven in The Netherlands.

+S.A.W.

-With the departure of Jerome Froese, Schmoelling and Waters formed a new lineup with Kurt Ader, a sound programmer for Korg.
+With the departure of Jerome Froese, Schmoelling and Waters formed a new lineup with Kurt Ader, a sound programmer for Korg and video artist Andreas Merz.
 The new band known as S-A-W released their debut CD Iconic in 2020.